tmontaigu/CloudCompare-PythonRuntime/Readme.md

     so launching CC from the install folder should just work.

     Use `-DPLUGIN_PYTHON_COPY_ENV=OFF` after the plugin has been installed once to gain time.

+## Linux

+1) Install additional dependencies (package name for debian/ubuntu)

+    `libpython3-dev qtwebengine5-dev`
+    if you are using Ubuntu 20.04 or later you can install pybind via the  `pybind11-dev` package on older version you have to compile and install pybind11 yourself as the version in the repo are too old

+2) Run cmake with `-DPLUGIN_PYTHON=ON`
+3) Build
+4) Install

 # Running